Peter the Great Music Academy

 After graduating with distinction from the Music Lyceum and Music College of the N.A.
 Rimsky-Korsakov St. Petersburg State Conservatory, Russia, continued her studies at the Hochschule für Musik Detmold receiving diplomas in performance and pedagogy, and completed her postgraduate study at the Hochschule für Musik Dresden, Germany.
 Won her first international competition, the Charles Hennen Concours, at the age of 16, received scholarships from the DAAD, Kronberg Academy and Brücke/Most Stiftung, made several recordings including live performances for radio.
 Performs in Russia, Germany, Austria, Switzerland, Italy, France, the Netherlands and Czech Republic.
 Currently works at the Faculty of Liberal Arts and Sciences of the St. Petersburg State University.

-Amos Chia (Chiya) is a Singaporean conductor, pianist and composer.
+Chiya Amos is a Singaporean conductor, pianist and composer.